bomonike/bomonike.github.io/microsoft-ai.md

 Here is a hands-on deep dive introduction to Microsoft's Artificial Intelligence (AI) offerings running on the Azure cloud.
 My contribution to the world (to you) is a less overwhelming learning sequence, one that starts with the <strong>least complex</strong> of technologies used, then more complex ones.
 {% include whatever.html %}

-## What is AI?

-AI personality Bernard Marr <a target="_blank" href="https://www.forbes.com/sites/bernardmarr/2018/02/14/the-key-definitions-of-artificial-intelligence-ai-that-explain-its-importance/#22db12bb4f5d">identified</a> <a target="_blank" href="https://www.bernardmarr.com/default.asp?contentID=2191">four types of AI</a> evolving:

-1. "reactive" machines (such as Spam filters and the Netflix recommendation engine) are not able to learn or conceive of the past or future, so it responds to identical situations in the exact same way every time.

-2. "limited memory" AI absorbs learning data and improve over time based on its experience, using historical data to make predictions.
-It's similar to the way the human brain’s neurons connect.
-Deep-learning algorithms used in ChatGPT widely released in 2022 is the AI that is widely used and being perfected today.

-3. <a target="_blank" href="https://www.bernardmarr.com/default.asp?contentID=2191">"theory of mind"</a> is when AI acquires decision-making capabilities equal to humans, and have the capability to recognize and remember emotions, and adjust behavior based on those emotions.
-This was realized in 2025 with "reasoning" and "Chain of Thought" capabilities in LLM models.

-4. "self-aware", also called artificial superintelligence (ASI), is "sentient" understanding of of its own needs and desires.

 ## Human-Computer Interaction (HCI)